The Return of Neutral Milk Hotel, Live in Boston @ The Orpheum Theater, 1/16/14

 Neutral Milk Hotel’s set was a career spanning mix of tried and true favorites paired with obscure gems like “Ferris Wheel on Fire”, “Ruby Bulbs” and “Snow Song, Pt 1“.
 After “Snow Song”, on which Mangum sings “She says, “Please stay a while / Like ice cream floats and dreams”, the entire band made a graceful exit off stage.
 Though Mangum had filled our hearts with “boats and bells / And beams and candy-appled everythings” the dream appeared to be winding down.

 But the fleeting reverie continued when the band came back out to play a four-song encore.
 Before launching into “Ghost”, Koster gave a shout out to the spirits that haunt the Orpheum Theater, saying he hoped “they liked this [song] too”.
 The soaring instrumentals of “Untitled” led beautifully into “Two Headed Boy, Pt.
 2”, to bring the concert full circle.
-They ended their set with “Engine”, a “children’s song” Mangum wrote when “his life was in the shitter” according to his banter on the Jittery Joe’s tape.
+They ended their set with “Engine”, a “children’s song” Mangum wrote when “his life was in the shitter” according to his banter on his 1997 Live at Jittery Joe’s recordings.
 It’s a slow and simple lullaby I’ve heard Mangum play countless times, but never before had I heard it get the full Neutral Milk Hotel treatment, complete with lightly tapping drumsticks and the rich sound of Koster on the accordion.
 The whole band was there from beginning to end, bringing “Engine” to its full potential with the orchestra that the song always deserved.